tcja/DOMDXMLParser/README.md

 $xml->pickNode('id', 3)->changeData('newAttribute', 'New value');
 ```

-**Remove an attribute:** suppose we want to remove the newly created attribute above, we would just pass `false` as the second argument to `changeData()` method from the targeted attribute like so :
+**Remove an attribute :** suppose we want to remove the newly created attribute above, we would just pass `false` as the second argument to `changeData()` method from the targeted attribute like so :
 ```php
 $xml->pickNode('id', 3)->changeData('newAttribute', false);
 ```